SpongePowered/SpongeDocs/source/plugin/workspace/eclipse.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 * Open ``build.gradle`` in the navigator.
-* Edit the build script according to the instructions at TODO.
+* Edit the build script according to the instructions at :doc:`../project/gradle`.
 * Right-click your project, and select ``Gradle > Refresh Dependencies``.

 Importing your project